pnp/blog/content/post/flows-inner-workings-dissecting-power-automate-flows/index.md

 ## Flow Schema

-To enable the flow to work with the contents of the Client Data, its natural to parse the text and convert it into a JSON object.
+To enable the flow to work with the contents of the Client Data, it's natural to parse the text and convert it into a JSON object.

 Microsoft's schema for flows is https://schema.management.azure.com/providers/Microsoft.Logic/schemas/2016-06-01/workflowdefinition.json#.
 However, this schema defines the patterns that flows must conform to and includes the flexibility for connectors to add their own triggers and actions.
 The JSON schema used for flow `parse JSON` steps, on the other hand, needs to have a fixed format.